 And a lot more!

-In fact, people nowadays are taking advantage of a new business model called drop servicing whereby you sell other people’s services online without the need to provide them by yourself.
+In fact, people nowadays are taking advantage of a new business model called drop servicing whereby you sell other people’s services online without the need to provide them yourself.

 You simply find professional sellers from freelance marketplaces like Fiverr, list their services on your own store and when you get orders, you will pay the freelancer and let them handle the work on your behalf.